 "Advances in medical technology helped treat my cancer, then gave my wife and I the chance to become parents.
 I’m amazed at what was possible." – Craig

-Research shows that pregnancy does not increase the chances of cancer recurrence.
+Research shows that pregnancy does not increase the chances of cancer coming back (recurring).
 However, studies have mainly focused on women with breast cancer.
-Further studies are being done, so it’s best to discuss this issue with your specialist.
-See more information about pregnancy and cancer below.
-Studies to date also suggest that survival rates for people who have children after cancer treatment are as good as for those who don’t have children after treatment.
+Research is continuing, so it’s best to discuss this issue with your specialist.
+For more information about pregnancy and cancer, see information for women and for men.

 Being diagnosed with cancer during pregnancy is rare – about one in 1000 women are affected.